 - Clothes (garb, modern clothes, hats, shoes, fans, and other accessories)

-- Cooking equipment (pots, pans, camp stove, dish detergent, feast gear including a mug on a strap to hang from your belt)
+- Cooking equipment (pots, pans, camp stove, dish detergent and sponge, feast gear including a mug on a strap to hang from your belt)

 - Food (cooler items including fruit, veggies and cold cuts, boxed/canned non-perishables, drinks including water and alcohol).
 The camp store has real food, so don’t bring a week’s worth – it’ll only spoil in the heat and rain anyway.
 And yes, you can eat at the food court instead of cooking, but it will cost a lot more than making it yourself.